adamtlord/django-vue-hybrid/README.md

 Vue is managed by vue-cli, which is installed globally within the container.

+Node modules and commands are managed by Yarn.

 Django and Vue are linked by `django-webpack-loader` and `webpack-bundle-tracker`.
 See the `common/index.html` template for use of the `{% render_bundle %}` tag.

+This project also uses [tailwindcss](https://tailwindcss.com/docs) as a [PostCSS](https://postcss.org/) plugin, along with plugins for css imports and nested rules.
+Tailwind is managed through the postcss-cli.

 The `vue.config.js` file does several important things:
 - configures devServer to use the port defined in `docker-compose.yml`